trsteinmetz/AWS-CrudApiToDynamoDb/README.md

 aws cloudformation delete-stack --stack-name YourStackName
 ```

-Feel free to replace the example image and adjust the content based on your specific project structure.
+I hope you liked this solution.
+Feel free to contact me if you need to clarify some aspects of this work.